Writing Tips for IELTS

 - Write Neatly- Whatever you write, try to arrange it in a neat way.
 A neatly written essay is more appealing compared to an essay which is written using bad handwriting and is full of cuts and crosses.
 A neatly written essay can be read easily by the examiner and neat work is always appreciated.

-Some IELTS writing tips gain your attention while practicing, while other IELTS writing tips are obtained by reading books, online sources, instructors or from friends.
-Whatever be the source of IELTS writing tips, applying them will surely help in getting success, not only in your IELTS test, but also in your daily life.
+Some of these tips gain your attention while practicing, while other writing tips are obtained by reading books, online sources, instructors or from friends.
+Whatever be the source of writing tips, applying them will surely help in getting success, not only in your test, but also in your daily life.

 Terms and Conditions